Lawyers sanctioned over 'fantastical' suit alleging 2020 U.S. election was stolen

-"This lawsuit was filed with a woeful lack of investigation," U.S. Magistrate Judge N. Reid Neureiter said in a lengthy written decision, which came four months after he dismissed the case.
+"This lawsuit was filed with a woeful lack of investigation," U.S. Magistrate Judge N. Reid Neureiter said in a lengthy written decision here, which came four months after he dismissed the case.

 The amount of money the two will need to pay has not yet been determined by Neureiter, who has asked Dominion and Facebook to provide documentation about how much they spent.